What Apple Can Learn from Airwalk

 When I was a teenager in the 1990s, Airwalk shoes were all the rage.
 They were a mandatory accessory for grunge-oriented youths, along with plaid shirts and corduroy pants.
 The company was founded in 1986, and in its heyday in the 1990s, it had grown to be the third-largest sneaker brand, behind only Nike and Adidas.
 Today’s teens have undoubtedly never even heard of Airwalk sneakers, which are now found on the bargain rack at Payless Shoesource.
 What happened?

 Wait, this is TidBITS, not a fashion magazine, so why am I talking about shoes?
-Keep reading, I’m about to tell you a story that may sound chillingly familiar.
+Keep reading.
+I’m about to tell you a story that may sound chillingly familiar.

 Airwalk began as a niche shoe for professional skateboarders.
 Skating legend Tony Hawk (who starred in an eponymous video game that ran on the Mac, along with many other platforms) was one of their first customers, and actually suggested the name.
 Much of Airwalk’s early popularity was due to getting input from skaters to create superior skateboarding shoes that wouldn’t cause blisters or crashes.